AskVinny/frontend-test-react/README.md

 ## The Task
 The interview task involves enhancing the user interaction within the application by allowing users to submit their email addresses.
 This functionality is part of a broader feature set aimed at improving communication and management capabilities within the app.
 The implementation details are specified in the `src/App.tsx` file, where an email input field and a submission button are added to the user interface.

 Candidates are required to record their resolution to this problem in real time, and it's expected to take under 45 minutes.
-Please speak outloud whilst solving so we can understand your thought process.
+Please speak out loud whilst solving so we can understand your thought process.
 (Common screen recording tools like Loom will suffice, contact the hiring manager if you need help with this.)

 Avoid using any external libraries or frameworks, and stick to the vanilla JS/TS stack.
 Also avoid using AI assistants like CoPilot or ChatGPT, as this is not what we're looking for here - any use of this will likely result in failure of the assessment.